underscoren/msteffens.dev/README.md

 ## Building

-Checkout the `Dockerfile`, `docker-compose.yml` and `.github/workflows` to see how I do automated building and deployment.
-Personally, I use docker to make hosting and deployment easier.
+Checkout the `Dockerfile`, `docker-compose.yml` and `.drone.yml` to see how I do automated building and deployment.

 Technically, the only thing you need to build the site is